 Biography

-Antony Hosking is Professor and School Director in the School of Computing within the College of Engineering, Computing and Cybernetics at the Australian National University.
-He is a Life Member of the Association for Computing Machinery and was named an ACM Distinguished Scientist in 2012.
-He was elected Member of Association Internationale pour les Technologies Objets in 2013, and is a Member of the Institute of Electrical and Electronics Engineers.
-He regularly serves on programme and steering committees of major international conferences, mostly focused on programming languages and systems, and currently serves on the Executive Committee of the ACM Special Interest Group on Programming Languages.
+Antony Hosking is Professor and School Director of the School of Computing at the Australian National University.
+He is a Distinguished Scientist and Life Member of the Association for Computing Machinery, an elected Member of Association Internationale pour les Technologies Objets, and Professional Member of the Institute of Electrical and Electronics Engineers.
+He serves on program and steering committees of major ACM conferences, with research interests in programming languages and software systems.
+He has served two stints on the Executive Committee of the ACM Special Interest Group on Programming Languages.

 Professor Hosking studied Computer Science at the universities of Adelaide, Waikato, and Massachusetts at Amherst, receiving BSc (Mathematical Sciences), MSc 1st class Honours (Computer Science), and PhD (Computer Science) degrees, respectively.
 Prior to joining ANU he served for over 20 years on the faculty of Purdue University—West Lafayette as Assistant Professor and tenured Associate Professor of Computer Science.
 He is an Honorary Professor at the University of Massachusetts at Amherst.

-Professor Hosking has extensive consulting experience as a testifying intellectual property expert to US District Courts.
+Professor Hosking has extensive consulting experience as a testifying intellectual property expert to US Federal District Courts and the US Patent and Trademark Office.

 Research Interests